benwiz/games/README.md

 - Declare game over

 - Total time slider (with 15m increments)
-- Time between shots slider
+- Time between shots slider (with 15s increments)
 - Hide configs after gameHasStarted

 - Sort out an elegant way to deal with the fact that the Spotify access token expires at exactly 1 hour (meaning, likely before the game ends)